Online Stochastic Matching: A Polytope Perspective: Supplementary material of sec:extended-definition .

-Although deterministic size-based policies are notationwise convenient, our results apply to a broader family of policies that are either random or require a more complex state descriptor, or both.
+Our results are not limited to deterministic size-based policies but apply to a broader family of policies that are either random or require a more complex state descriptor, or both.
 We now introduce this family of policies, with the goal of being as general as possible.
-The remainder of \Cref{subsubsec:policy} can be skipped by the first-time reader and referred to when necessary; in this case, $S$ can be understood as~$Q$ in all definitions and results.